Texas

 The early diagnosis rate in Texas falls into the below average tier.
 The state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

-It is alarming that Texas falls into the bottom tier for percent of patients receiving no treatment.
+It is alarming that Texas falls into the below average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.